Staying Power by Peter Fryer - Test

 B) Persistence and resilience of Black people in Britain

-C) Military strength of the British navy
+C) Longevity of the British monarchy

-D) Longevity of the British monarchy
+D) Economic power of the Empire

 Created with That Quiz — where test making and test taking are made easy for math and other subject areas.